vibbits/material-liascript/slides-docker-introduction.md

 | - stored on longer term | - short-lived |
 | - can be used as a base | - usually only minor adjustments |

+## The Docker Dance

 ![Docker Dance](https://github.com/elixir-europe-training/ELIXIR-TrP-ContainersPython-CodeRep/blob/main/docs/assets/images/6090-g1689.png?raw=true)

-    containers gives you instant application portability and easy to deploy in a cloud make applications and workloads more portable in an effective, standardized, and repeatable way

-    usually built from existing images
-        ubuntu, alpine
-    base images can be created with tools such as debootstrap

-    any modification from the base image is a new layer ( tip: use && ) images have several layers

 ## What is containerization?

-    Containerization is any system that allows multiple isolated operating systems to run inside a larger, host system.
+- Containerization is any system that allows multiple isolated operating systems to run inside a larger, host system.
-    The most basic type of containerization is chroot, which runs an application in a jail where it cannot see or access anything outside of its jail.
+- The most basic type of containerization is `chroot`, which runs an application in a jail where it cannot see or access anything outside of its jail.
-    The most popular and well supported system for containerization is Docker.
+- The most popular and well supported system for containerization is Docker.
-    We will also touch on Singularity if time permits.

 ## Advantages of containers

 Distributing and using software as a Docker image gives you:

-    Bundled Dependencies – Docker images contain all their own dependencies, which means you don’t have to do any installation yourself (compared to an application that is just source code or a .deb installer)
+> * __Bundled Dependencies__ – Docker images contain all their own dependencies, which means you don’t have to do any installation yourself (compared to an application that is just source code or a .deb installer)
-    Cross-platform Installation – Docker containers contain their own operating system, so they will run on any platform (even Windows!)
+> * __Cross-platform Installation__ – Docker containers contain their own operating system, so they will run on any platform (even Windows!)
-    Easy Distribution – Can be distributed as a single .tar image file, or put on docker hub so it can be docker pull‘d Safety – Files in a container can’t access files on the host machine, so users can trust dockerized applications Ease-of-Use – Docker containers can always be run using one single docker run command Easy Upgrades – Docker containers can be easily swapped out for newer versions, while all persistent data can be retained in a data volume
+> * __Easy Distribution__ – Can be distributed as a single .tar image file, or put on docker hub so it can be docker pull‘d
+> * __Safety__ – Files in a container can’t access files on the host machine, so users can trust dockerized applications
+> * __Ease-of-Use__ – Docker containers can always be run using one single docker run command
+> * __Easy Upgrades__ – Docker containers can be easily swapped out for newer versions, while all persistent data can be retained in a data volume

 ## Typical use cases

 Docker is the ideal way of deploying applications such as:

-    Web applications that need a proxy server, database and application code, and a consistent operating environment
+> __Web applications__ that need a proxy server, database and application code, and a consistent operating environment
+>
-        Examples: Galaxy (a bioinformatics platform), GitLab (a git host), Ghost (blogging platform) Analysis pipelines or pipeline stages that require many runtimes (Python, Perl, Java etc.) and many tools (Samtools, GATK, VEP)
+> - Examples: Galaxy (a bioinformatics platform), GitLab (a git host), Ghost (blogging platform)

+> Analysis pipelines or pipeline stages that require many runtimes (Python, Perl, Java etc.) and many tools (Samtools, GATK, VEP)
+>
-        Examples: Pipelines written in CWL, WDL, Snakemake, Nextflow
+> - Examples: Pipelines written in CWL, WDL, Snakemake, Nextflow

-    Testing and continuous integration, allowing your tests to run in a consistent environment with a very precisely defined set of dependencies
+> Testing and continuous integration, allowing your tests to run in a consistent environment with a very precisely defined set of dependencies
+>
-        Examples: Jenkins, Drone CI
+> - Examples: Jenkins, Drone CI

-    Complex or fragile applications that would be difficult to compile locally
+>   Complex or fragile applications that would be difficult to compile locally
+>
-        Examples: PennCNV, hap.py
+> - Examples: PennCNV, hap.py

-    Self-contained analyses that need a specific and reproducible environment
+>   Self-contained analyses that need a specific and reproducible environment
+>
-        Examples: Jupyter notebooks, particularly Docker Stacks
+> - Examples: Jupyter notebooks, particularly Docker Stacks

 ## Other container software